 We now have many great friends in Whangarei.
 This is Gabriel, and her granddaughter, Amara.
 Gabriel is an artist who makes the jewelry that her granddaughter is examining.

 And we get to do cool things in New Zealand, like fly this helicopter simulator.
-The New Zealand rescue service got this real helicopter from Japan –– where it had been damaged in their tsunami.
+The Northland Emergency Services Trust got this real helicopter from Japan –– where it had been damaged in their tsunami.
 And built this fantastic simulation theater around it for training.

 (Actually, they cut off everything back of the cockpit.
 But the cockpit is the real thing.)

 Our good friend Don Barker trains people in the simulator.
 That's Don in the background, letting Beth take the controls.

 We concluded that flying helicopters is really, really difficult.
 Don compares it to trying to pat the top of your head and rub your stomach at the same time ... while balancing on top of a beach ball.

 (A helicopter is inherently unstable –– nothing like flying a quad copter drone, which is dead easy.)

 We both crashed and burned a lot.
 When you crash in the simulator, the screen turns red and yellow to simulate the fireball!

 New Zealand has almost no plants or animals that can kill you.
 Instead it has incredibly beautiful flowers.
 Really, what's not to like about this place?

 So Ken really got into taking pictures of flowers.
 All these pictures were taken outside, in natural conditions.